ElcoK/BigData_AED/week3/lecture.md

 ## Artificial neural networks

-Artificial Neural Networks (ANNs) are computational models inspired by the structure and function of biological neurons.
+Artificial Neural Networks (ANNs, or simply "neural nets") are computational models inspired by the structure and function of biological neurons.
 ANNs consist of interconnected processing nodes or "neurons" that are organized into layers, which are used to process information and make predictions.

 In an ANN, information is passed from one layer to another through the connections between the neurons, with each neuron applying mathematical transformations to the input it receives.
-The weights and biases of the connections between the neurons are adjusted during training to minimize a predefined loss function, which measures the difference between the model's predictions and the actual values.
+The weights and biases of the connections between the neurons are adjusted during training to minimize a predefined *loss function*, which measures the difference between the model's predictions and the actual values (much like in linear regression when the model minimizes the sum of the squared residuals).

 Once trained, an ANN can be used to make predictions by passing input data through the network and computing the output values produced by the final layer.
-ANNs have been applied in a wide range of fields, including image classification, speech recognition, natural language processing, and financial forecasting, among others.
+ANNs have been applied in a wide range of fields, including image classification, speech recognition, natural language processing, and forecasting, among others.

-Examples ANN models used in sustainability include, among many other applications:

-1. Solar energy forecasting: ANNs are used to predict solar energy production, taking into account various meteorological factors such as temperature, wind, and cloud cover.

-2. Building energy consumption prediction: ANNs are used to predict energy consumption in buildings based on factors such as occupancy, temperature, and lighting levels.

-3. Water resource management: ANNs are used to optimize water resource management, including predicting water demand and managing irrigation systems.

-4. Waste management: ANNs are used to predict and manage waste generation and disposal, including the optimization of waste collection and recycling processes.

-5. Air pollution control: ANNs are used to predict and control air pollution levels, taking into account factors such as traffic, industry, and weather.

-6. Agricultural sustainability: ANNs are used to optimize crop selection, irrigation systems, and pesticide usage for more sustainable agricultural practices.

 ### ANNs for classification and regression